jaseg/openmind/README.md

 -----------
 OpenMind is a take on an open source electroencephalograph, i.e. a device to capture "brain waves" - the tiny electrical signals your brain emits when working.
 By itself, the hardware can also be used as "just" a pretty high-resolution albeit slow ADC to upgrade your arduino (imagine gaining 12 bits of resolution...).
+I suspect that the hardware should also easily be sensible enough to directly measure muscle action potentials.

 Introduction
 ------------